 Performing neti regularly provides relief for running sinuses and from clogged passageways of the nose, throat, and ears.
-Neti drains the sinus cavity and provides relief for allergies, and hay fever, and can aid throat problems and conditions such as asthma.
+Neti drains the sinus cavity and provides relief for allergies, and hay fever, and can aid throat problems and conditions such as asthma and snoring.
 Because neti drains the Eustachian tubes, it can give relief for ear infections and associated pain.
 Neti also removes dirt and mucous from the tear ducts, resulting in clearer vision.

 Neti clears the mind, increases concentration and focus, and also helps relieve headaches, migraines, and stress-related tension.

 How Often Should You Use Neti?

 How often you perform neti will depend on your conditions.
 If you have symptoms of allergies, a cold, or mucous congestion, you will need to use neti more frequently.
 If congestion is severe, or there is excessive mucous production, you will want to perform neti more than once per day.
 Also, the environment in which you live will affect how frequently you use neti.
 If you live in a dusty or polluted region then you may want to cleanse more often.

 • Neti should be done first thing in the morning.
 You can do neti after your shower as the steam will have helped to loosen the sinus passages.
 Alternatively, you can use a hot towel to apply steam to the face.